Messiah (Handel): Background

-The composer George Frideric Handel, born in Halle, Germany in 1685, took up permanent residence in London in 1712, and became a naturalised British subject in 1727.
+The composer George Frideric Handel, born in Halle in Brandenburg-Prussia (modern Germany) in 1685, took up permanent residence in London in 1712, and became a naturalised British subject in 1727.
 By 1741 his pre-eminence in British music was evident from the honours he had accumulated, including a pension from the court of King George II, the office of Composer of Musick for the Chapel Royal, and—most unusually for a living person—a statue erected in his honour in Vauxhall Gardens.
 Within a large and varied musical output, Handel was a vigorous champion of Italian opera, which he had introduced to London in 1711 with Rinaldo.
 He subsequently wrote and presented more than 40 such operas in London's theatres.

 By the early 1730s public taste for Italian opera was beginning to fade.
 The popular success of John Gay and Johann Christoph Pepusch's The Beggar's Opera (first performed in 1728) had heralded a spate of English-language ballad-operas that mocked the pretensions of Italian opera.
 With box-office receipts falling, Handel's productions were increasingly reliant on private subsidies from the nobility.
 Such funding became harder to obtain after the launch in 1730 of the Opera of the Nobility, a rival company to his own.
 Handel overcame this challenge, but he spent large sums of his own money in doing so.